pingcap/docs-cn/system-variables.md

 > **Note:**
 >
 > To improve the speed for index creation using this variable, make sure that your TiDB cluster is hosted on AWS and your TiDB node size is at least 8 vCPU.
-For [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) clusters, this feature is unavailable.
+For [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless-beta) clusters, this feature is unavailable.

 </CustomContent>